nbicocchi/learn-microservices/modules/containerization/labs/README.md

 **Objective:** Create a Dockerfile that sets up a container with a Java environment.

 **Instructions:**
-- Write a Dockerfile that uses an official `openjdk` base image (e.g., `openjdk:17-jdk`).
+- Write a Dockerfile that uses an official `openjdk` base image (e.g., `openjdk:21-jdk`).
 - Add a simple Java application (`HelloWorld.java`) that prints "Hello, Docker!".
 - Compile the Java file using `javac` within the Docker container.
 - Run the compiled Java program inside the container.

-**Expected Outcomes:**
-- Students should be able to write and build a Dockerfile to create a Java environment.
-- Verify the environment by running `java HelloWorld` inside the container to print the expected output.
+- Build a different image producing the same output (prints "Hello, Docker!") but using Python.

 ## Lab 2: Writing a Docker Compose File for a Java Spring Boot Web Application and Database
 **Objective:** Write a Docker Compose file to define two containers: one for a Java Spring Boot web application and another for a PostgreSQL database.

 **Instructions:**
-- Write a `docker-compose.yml` file that defines a Spring Boot web application (using `openjdk` image) and a PostgreSQL database.
+- Write a `docker-compose.yml` file that defines a Spring Boot web application and a PostgreSQL database.
 - The Spring Boot application should connect to the PostgreSQL database and retrieve data (e.g., customer info).
-- Define networking between the two containers and use volumes to persist PostgreSQL data.
+- Define networking between the two containers (the application has to be exposed while PostgreSQL runs inside the Docker network) and use volumes to persist PostgreSQL data.
 - Use Docker Compose to start the containers and test the application.

-**Expected Outcomes:**
-- Students should be able to write a Docker Compose file to manage a multi-container application.
-- They should connect the Spring Boot app to the database, query the database, and ensure data persistence using Docker volumes.

 ## Lab 3: Resource Limiting and Monitoring for Java Containers
 **Objective:** Set CPU and memory limits on a Java container and monitor its usage.